Education Planning

 CDs and Bank Accounts: Bank Certificates of Deposit (CDs) and bank savings accounts are two other places to put college savings.
 Although CDs and bank savings accounts are generally FDIC insured, they generally offer a lower return potential than other investment vehicles and are most appropriate for those with short-term goals.

 Which Option Is Best for You?
 That depends on your own financial situation and financial goals.
-We suggest you meet with a financial professional at Risk Management Planning & Insurance Services, Inc., who can go over your personal situation and goals carefully, then recommend an appropriate plan.
+We suggest you meet with a financial professional at Risk Management Planning Services, who can go over your personal situation and goals carefully, then recommend an appropriate plan.
 Also, the above information is not intended as tax advice.
 Before implementing any plan please consult a CPA to discuss the tax ramifications of the strategy.